-In relation to these services, the MCA proposes to identify the following economic market in accordance with competition law principles: wholesale access and call origination on mobile networks.
+In relation to these services, the MCA identified the following economic market in accordance with competition law principles: wholesale access and call origination on mobile networks.

 The details of the definition of this market, and the approach taken by the MCA when identifying these markets, are contained in Chapter 02 of this document.